nuxeo/rest-api-compatibility-tests/README.md

 ## CI/CD

-This set of tests is executed in a [continuous integration pipeline](https://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/rest-api-compatibility-tests/) against a Nuxeo Platform configured as following:
+This set of tests is executed in a [multibranch pipeline](https://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/rest-api-compatibility-tests/) against a Nuxeo server configured as following:

 - Docker image: `nuxeo/nuxeo:11.x`
 - MongoDB